harmonoman/CreativeCompanion/resources/design-document.md

 * Project Deletion: An endpoint to delete a project.
 * Project Retrieval: Endpoints for retrieving project details and content.
 * Project Update: Endpoints for updating existing projects.
-* Word Pool Population: Endpoints for fetching content from external APIs to populate the word pool.
+* Word Pool Population: Endpoints for fetching content from external APIs to populate a word pool.
 * Workspace Customization: Endpoints for customizing the workspace within a project.

 ###### Functionality: